a2stuff/a2d/res/README.txt

 A2DeskTop.po is an 800k image containing the full application and all accessories.
 It can be transferred to an 3.5" floppy using ADTPro.

-DeskTop.po, DeskAccessories.po and Preview.po are 140k images
+A2DeskTop.1.po and A2DeskTop.2.po are 143k images
 containing different parts of the application, and can be transferred to 5.25" floppies using ADTPro.